 What are the Best Western Comics and Graphic Novels?

 That totally depends on your taste!
 If you love the classic Western comics of the ‘golden age’ (the 1940s and ’50s), you’d probably dig The Lone Ranger, Hopalong Cassidy, Kid Colt Outlaw, or one of the many comics based on Western movie stars like John Wayne, Lash LaRue, or Roy Rogers.

-If you’re a lifelong DC and Marvel fan, they had some of the most popular Western comics of the ’50s and ’60s that are worth exploring.
-These included Black Rider, Phantom Rider, Nighthawk, Jonah Hex, and Scalphunter, and their individual roundup series The Mighty Marvel Western, All Western Winners, All Star Western, and Western Comics.
+If you’re a lifelong DC and Marvel fan, they had some of the most popular Western comics of the ’50s and ’60s which are worth exploring.
+These included Black Rider, Phantom Rider, Nighthawk, Jonah Hex, and Scalphunter, and their individual roundup series: The Mighty Marvel Western, All Western Winners, All Star Western, and Western Comics.